Metabolism: Catabolism

 Catabolism is the set of metabolic processes that break down large molecules.
 These include breaking down and oxidizing food molecules.
 The purpose of the catabolic reactions is to provide the energy and components needed by anabolic reactions which build molecules.
-The exact nature of these catabolic reactions differ from organism to organism, and organisms can be classified based on their sources of energy, hydrogen, and carbon (their primary nutritional groups), as shown in the table below.
+The exact nature of these catabolic reactions differs from organism to organism, and organisms can be classified based on their sources of energy, hydrogen, and carbon (their primary nutritional groups), as shown in the table below.
 Organic molecules are used as a source of hydrogen atoms or electrons by organotrophs, while lithotrophs use inorganic substrates.
 Whereas phototrophs convert sunlight to chemical energy, chemotrophs depend on redox reactions that involve the transfer of electrons from reduced donor molecules such as organic molecules, hydrogen, hydrogen sulfide or ferrous ions to oxygen, nitrate or sulfate.
 In animals, these reactions involve complex organic molecules that are broken down to simpler molecules, such as carbon dioxide and water.
 Photosynthetic organisms, such as plants and cyanobacteria, use similar electron-transfer reactions to store energy absorbed from sunlight.